NavindraNulchand/Resume-Website/README.md

 # Resume-Website
-This repository contains files for a sample Resume website I made for the Lahman College class, CMP 128.
+This repository contains files for a sample Resume website I made.